guregu/trealla-js/README.md

 ### js_eval_json/2

 Evaluate a string of Javascript code.
+Code is evaluated using [`Function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/Function) and only has access to the global envrionment.

 ```prolog
 %! js_eval_json(+Code, -JSON) is det.